The Ultimate Back-to-School Tip List for Parents of Preschoolers and Kindergartners 2018

 It might still be summer, but it’s important to begin a routine that will be mimic the one your child will follow on school nights.
 That might mean cutting out summer evening fun or trips to the park in favor of getting your child in bed earlier.

 Think about the time your child will wake up in the morning, and decide upon the right bedtime based on his or her personal sleep needs.
-Explain to your child the need for going to bed earlier, and begin your new nightly routine, which might include a warm bath, a bedtime book, or any way you use to soothe your child to bed, even though it’s probably still light outside.
+Explain to your child the need for going to bed earlier, and begin your new nightly routine, which might include a warm bath, working with worksheets, a bedtime book, or any way you use to soothe your child to bed, even though it’s probably still light outside.

 The best back-to-school tip yet is to reinforce your child’s learning with quality educational apps!
 Check out our all-in-one Talented and Gifted app, and take full advantage of fabulous fall savings, now only $1 for an entire month!